SaahBrice/Education_webpages/README.md

 # Education_webpages

-These are webpages i scripted for a payed project of a school website.
+WORK IN PROGRESS...

+WEBPAGE TEMPLATES.

 # Note
-These pages are shared for educational purpose only and may be used on other projects upon my approval.
+This project is shared for educational purpose only and may be used on other projects upon my approval.
 Otherwise, feel free to download and learn from it.

 # Content
 This project is made purely with